chrishsieh/docker-nginx-letsencrypt-crm/README.md

   - Xdebug with vscode:
     >- Vscode need install PHP Debug. the debug setting at ./vscode/launch.json.
     >- Enable vscode debug first, then connect to https://dev.localtest.me to trigger debug.
-  - SSHExtension in vscode:
-    >- Setting at ./vscode/settings.json.
-    >- F1->SSHExtension: Open SSH Connection->vagrant to open a ssh terminal to vagrant.
     >- PowerShell need use advance mode.

 ## Other setting